wobertt/wob-bot-discord/README.md

-# TODO: change this file to something not so llm'ed

 # WobBot

-A small Python Discord bot that responds to slash commands with Plotly charts.
+A small Python Discord bot for interactions with the Codeforces API.

+## Features

+- `/probrat [contest_id]`: Obtain estimated problem ratings for a past contest.
+Rating changes must have been released.

-## Setup
+## Setup (untested, generated with codex)

 Create a virtual environment, install dependencies, and add your server ID to `.env`: